Faye Fang Kaew

-FFK released many hit string songs that have topped the Thai radio & music video charts.
-Many impressive shows and performances on the stages, lovely personalities and looks in front and behind the scenes, made them become one of the most popular girl groups or idols of this age.
+FFK released many hit string songs that have topped the Thai radio & music video charts, groups or idols of they're age.
 In addition to their music career, they have other roles such as being emcees on TV Programs: Kamikaze Club, FFK OPEN WORLD and Lady First, as well as acting in Thai dramas, movies and musical play.
 They frequently participate in special projects like Kamikaze music, Faye in Seven Days and Fang&Kaew in Love Project.

 From their song, Baby Boy, the lyrics "Baby Boy, I'm not your toy" inspired FFK to name their official fanclub "TOY".
 Their fans chose to name themselves as FFK's "TOY" with it holding a second meaning of being missed (Thinking of You).

-In 2015 FFK has graduated from Kamikaze Music to Yes!
+In 2015, FFK has graduated from Kamikaze Music to Yes!
 Music, another sublabel of RS music company.

-And in 2019 FFK have a comeback song Love track (เพลงพาไป) as independent artists.
+And in 2019, FFK have a comeback song "Love Track" (เพลงพาไป) as independent artists.